DeMar DeRozan: Early years (2009–2013)

 On April 8, 2009, DeRozan announced his decision to enter the 2009 NBA draft and forgo his final three years of eligibility at USC.
 On June 25, 2009, he was selected ninth overall by the Toronto Raptors in the 2009 draft.
-He stated that part of the reason he left for the NBA after only one year at USC was to help take better care of his mother, who suffers from lupus.
+He stated that part of the reason he left for the NBA after only one year at USC was to help take better care of his mother, who has lupus.

 On July 9, 2009, DeRozan signed his rookie scale contract with the Raptors.
 As the fourth contestant in the 2010 Sprite Slam Dunk Competition, DeRozan lost in the final round against three-time champion Nate Robinson.
 The final percentage was 51% to 49%.
 DeRozan was selected to compete for the 2011 Sprite Slam Dunk Competition as a replacement for injured guard Brandon Jennings.
 He finished in third place.

 On December 31, 2010, DeRozan scored a then career-high 37 points against the Houston Rockets.
 He matched that career high two more times over the next three years—against the Utah Jazz on November 12, 2012, and against the Chicago Bulls on November 15, 2013.